collections_bookmark Part of Bloomburrow

 How often is Temple of Mystery drawn in a Commander game?

-What turn does Temple of Mystery usually get played?
+What turn does Temple of Mystery typically hit the battlefield?

-Does casting Temple of Mystery actually help you win?
+Does casting Temple of Mystery correlate with winning?

-Temple of Mystery is legal in Commander, Legacy, Modern, Pioneer, Vintage, Historic, and most other sanctioned formats.
-It is not legal in Pauper or Pauper Commander due to its rare printing.
-It has no bans or restrictions in any format where it is currently legal.
+Yes, Temple of Mystery is legal in Commander (and in Legacy, Modern, Pioneer, Standard, Vintage, Historic, and several other formats).
+It is not legal in Pauper or Pauper Commander due to its rare rarity.
+There are no bans or restrictions on this card in any format where it is currently legal.